homul/bregman-sinkhorn-mwis-LP.slim/README.md

 #### 1.1.
 Download Dependencies

 Download the [nlohmann/json](https://github.com/nlohmann/json/releases) library and place it into the `/external` folder.
+The latter must be created separately.
 Check the corresponding include path to `<nlohmann/json.hpp>` in your `CMakeLists.txt`.

 #### 1.2.
 Build the Project